pedropiresdev/pedropiresdev/README.md

 - 👋 Hi, I’m Pedro Pires.
-A software engineering student at Federal University of Goiás and a Junior Developer at Industry Care.
+A software engineering student at Federal University of Goiás and Midlevel Developer at TEx Tecnologia.

 - 🌱 I’m currently learning Python with Django Framework and SQL with Postgres